Overview

 and age-of-the-Universe reasoning.

-- Ask students to identify whether a spectral shift should move towards longer or shorter wavelengths
+- Check whether you can identify whether a spectral shift should move towards longer or shorter wavelengths

 for a galaxy moving away from Earth.

-- Use a hinge question where students choose which observation supports the claim that the Universe is
+- Use a hinge question where you choose which observation supports the claim that the Universe is

 expanding.

-- Give one short data question involving galaxy speed and distance and ask what it suggests about the
+- Try one short data question involving galaxy speed and distance and ask what it suggests about the

 age of the Universe.

-- Students often mix up the Solar System, galaxy, and Universe as if they were the same scale.
+- Mixing up the Solar System, galaxy, and Universe as if they were the same scale.
 Keep a

 nested-structure diagram visible.